Penetration Testing

 Search and Tag Hosts

-While working with multiple hosts inside a dense network of machines it becomes difficult to identify and search for a particular target.
-Hosts command has the -S option that can help you search for a particular machine on the basis of a keyword such as the Operating System of the machine.
-In the demonstration, we used the keyword Windows.
-This gave us the two machines that were detected running Windows Operating System.
+While working with multiple hosts inside a dense network of machines, it becomes difficult to identify and search for a particular target.
+Fortunately, the Hosts command, an integral part of the Metasploit Database and Workspace, has the -S option that can help you search for a particular machine based on a keyword such as the Operating System of the machine.
+In the demonstration, we used the keyword “Windows.”
+This gave us the two machines that were detected running the Windows Operating System.
 Similarly, it is also possible to define a tag for your hosts to make them easily identifiable.
-In the demonstration below, we have tagged the system bearing the IP Address 192.168.1.3 as raj-pc.
+In the demonstration below, we have tagged the system bearing the IP Address 192.168.1.3 as “raj-pc.”
 We then can use this tag to search for the device in question.

 Filter Search